Wyntuition/jekyll-now/todo/03-work-project.md

     splunk -
         - service containers, old containers
 *   *new relic vs prometheus etc
-        *health checks for each app, what they're doing - services can communicate, what other service health checks needed? logs for each app,
+        *health checks for each app, what they're doing - services can communicate, what other service health checks needed?
+Analyze past bugs, how to catch. logs for each app,
     sqs,
     web hq